 - 1. First rescale your screen to be 50 by 50 with patch size 5 - 2.
 Let the age variable range from 0 to max-age.
 Were max-age can be specified by a slider (choose a slider range for max-age to be 1 to 100). - 3.
 Since we have cells ranging in ages from 0 to max-age, modify your random-setup procedure to create patches of all ages.
-Also make sure you you change your scale-color range to include the full spectrum of ages. - 4.
+Also make sure you change your scale-color range to include the full spectrum of ages. - 4.
 Now modify the rules.
-As first rule let the age at which our organisms reach fertility be 15 and the age at which they become sterile be 50.
-Let the number of parents that are needed for a dead cell to be reborn be 2. - (a) Change your go procedure so that total is the number of fertile neighboring patches. - (b)Modify the next part of your go procedure to ask the patches which are not dead to get older by one year and then if their age is greater than the maximum age to die.
-For those that are already dead (age 0) ask them to be reborn if they have exactly 2 parents. (c)Make sure your command to color the patches is scaled correctly. - 5.
+Let a patch be born in a dead cell if the dead cell has two "parents".
+An organism can be a parent when it has reached a fertile age and is not older than a sterile age.
+For now let the age of fertility be 15 and the age of sterility be 50. - (a) Change your go procedure so that total is the number of neighboring patches who could be parents. - (b) Modify the next part of your go procedure to ask the patches which are not dead to get older by one year and then if their age is greater than the maximum age to die.
+For those that are already dead (age 0) ask them to be reborn if they have exactly 2 parents.

+- (c) Make sure your command to color the patches is scaled correctly. - 5.
 Run your modified program.
 Experiment with different values for max-age to see how having non-reproductive neighbors affects the population distribution. - 6.
-Modify your program so that you have sliders ranging from 0 to 100 for both the fertileage and the sterile-age.
+Modify your program so that you have sliders ranging from 0 to 100 for both the fertileage and the sterileage.
 Also add a slider from 0 to 8 for parent-number.
 Modify the appropriate lines in your program. - 7.
-Add commands that will allow you to plot the total number of patches in each age group: immature, fertile, and sterile.

-- 8. Now explore your model in detail.
-Experiment by starting with a random initial distribution of ages and with a blank-slate on which you seed your own pattern of newborn patches.
+Add commands that will allow you to plot the total number of patches in each age group: immature, fertile, and sterile. - 8.
+Now explore your model in detail.
+Experiment by starting with a random initial distribution of ages and with a clean-slate on which you seed your own pattern of newborn patches.
 You will find that some behavior can only be obtained by carefully tuning the sliders as the model runs. - 9.
-With max-age set at 100 and parent-number set at 2 find parameter values for fertile-age and the sterile-age for which each of the following types of patterns: - (a) The population exists only in isolated groups that appear to drift across the screen. - (b)The changing population distribution appears to move in large lacey waves across the screen. - (c)The changing population distribution resembles a tight spiraling pattern. - (d)The population appears to change in a random way. - (e)The majority of patches appear to change together in a synchronized way. - Write your values and descriptions in the information section of your Netlogo program - 10.Try to get qualitatively different patterns using different values for max-age and parentnumber.
+With max-age set at 100 and parent-number set at 2 find parameter values for fertile-age and the sterile-age for which each of the following types of patterns happen.
+Write your answers on the information tab of your program. - (a) The population exists only in isolated groups that appear to drift across the screen. - (b) The changing population distribution appears to move in large lacey waves across the screen. - (c) The changing population distribution resembles a tight spiraling pattern. - (d) The population appears to change in a random way. - (e) The majority of patches appear to change together in a synchronized way. - 10.
+Try to get qualitatively different patterns using different values for max-age and parent-number.
 In particular, try getting "Life" like patterns with low values for max-age.
 Also try setting parent-number to 0.
 You might also want to consider modifying your code to allow for a range of acceptable neighboring parents for rebirth to take place (eg 2 or more parents would be a suitable model for some fruit trees). - 11.
-The above patterns are observable in nature for systems which grow in the way described.
-It is straight forward to change the code to model a reaction-diffusion type chemical process like the B-Z reaction.
-To do this we let the age represent the concentration of some chemical.
-During each time step the concentration can change in following ways: - (a) First it can increase by a constant amount due to the presence of some precursor chemical which is in large supply.
-(This is the reaction part of chemical process and is similar to how we change age in the biological model we just made, accept it can increment by more than one each time step). - (b)Second, it can increase by adding some fraction of the total concentration of its neighbors to its own total. (this is the diffusion part of the chemical process and is similar to counting parents in the biological model accept here we total the concentration, rather than the number of parents, and all patches can increase there concentration by diffusion). - (c)Finally the concentration is reset to zero when it gets too high (this is the inhibition part of the chemical process.
-This is akin to dying in our model).
+Submit your completed program to our moodle site using the naming convention Lastname Firstname Lab4.nlogo